In this Case Study on Bullying we Answer the question – Is it possible to handle bullying in a human way?

 At its best, it’s a person who feels like they’re being bullied, and not valued, and has got themselves so convinced that things aren’t right, that they’re risking their employment and security to raise the issue with someone more senior.

 Can it be handled ‘well’?
 Well, it is a tough topic and it’s not easy to deal with.

 Can it be handled better than we usually do?
 Yes!
 Definitely.

 Because bullying is so serious a topic, if you don’t already have expertise in this area, we strongly recommend you read the Bullying section within the mwah. knowledge-base, especially if you’re dealing with a bullying claim or case, before you read this particular case study.
 The content will give you definitions of bullying, some ideas of how to handle it, and help you appreciate how serious it can be.

-And then – The eleven year man, asks to speak to the CEO.
+The eleven year man, asks to speak to the CEO.
 He makes a time and meets him offsite at a café.
 Opening conversation is chatty and positive, but the eleven year man is nervous.
 He finally breaks out with “Geoff*, I’m being bullied”.
 It hangs in the air.
-“I’m embarrassed, because I sound like such a baby, but its killing me, and it’s got to stop”.
+“I’m embarrassed, because I sound like such a baby, but it’s killing me, and it’s got to stop”.

 The CEO is quite stunned, but asks some simple questions.
 “Can I ask some more details?”.
 He asks who, when and some details about the bullying.

 And the answers are: His immediate boss, over the last twelve months, and it ranges from nasty emails, excessive texts over weekends, disagreeing with everything he says in any meeting, gossiping to others, and constant criticism of his work.